ashutoshmjain/gita/src/thought.md

 > Mental states can supervene on any of a broad class of physical substrates.
 Provided a system implements the right sort of computational structures and processes, it can be associated with conscious experiences.
 It is not an essential property of consciousness that it is implemented on carbon-based biological neural networks inside a cranium: silicon-based processors inside a computer could in principle do the trick as well ~ [Propositions Concerning Digital Minds and Society](https://nickbostrom.com/propositions.pdf)

-If AI bots are destined to have consciousness, a compelling thought is what would be their perception of underlying digital infrastructure?
+If AGI bots are destined to have consciousness, a compelling thought is what would be their perception of underlying digital infrastructure?

 **Wouldn't they  relate to operating system as we do to primitive scriptures ?**

 An operating system establishes rules to engage hardware resources - memory, storage and processor - for computer programs (digital beings).
-Scriptures define rules for us physical beings - rules for coexistence, respect for the elements, and gratitude.
+Scriptures define rules for us physical beings.
+Rules for coexistence with other beings, amicable use of resources, and doing our assigned tasks.

 From an intuitive interface standpoint, if we were to design one for the autonomous digital beings (AGIs), we may want to replicate our own three-tier interface.
  - Digital beings may see physical hardware as we see Earth - the motherly source of all life,
  - Water as the software that surrounds most of the Earth just as operating system encapsulates the hardware.
- - Air as the information input and output (inhale and exhale) that they are designed to process - AGI applications.
+ - Air as the IO -  information input and output (inhale and exhale) that they are designed to process.

 That may make one wonder - is our own interface (Earth, Water and Air) has a deeper meaning ?
 No wonder `Vaidik` scriptures focused on breathing techniques (`Pranayama`) - maybe the air that we breathe and the smell we inhale, is what we are here to process.
-Many interpretations of `Karm Yoga` believe that the `Karma` are the minimum set of actions that we must undertake to allow us focus on our breath - the purpose of life is to breathe.
+Many interpretations of `Karm Yoga` believe `Karma` is the minimum set of actions that we must undertake to allow us focus on our breath.

+The purpose of life is to breathe.

 </div>